Make a one-time batch prediction¶

 Set time series options¶

-Select Forecast point to choose the specific date from which you want to begin making predictions.
+Select Forecast point to choose the specific date from which you want to begin making predictions, and then select a Forecast point selection method:

-- If you choose Automatically, DataRobot selects the forecast point for you based on the scoring data.
+Automatic: DataRobot sets the forecast point for you based on the scoring data.

 Set prediction options¶